LuJiangTHU/Acute_Toxicity_FSL/README.md

 This git repository contains the main source codes of ToxACoL.

 ## Code Environment
-Please refer to the `requirments.txt`.
+Please refer to the `requirements.txt`.
 Some main tools or libraries and their versions were listed below:
 ```
 python==3.10.12
 torch==2.2.1
-torchnet==0.0.4
 pandas==2.2.1
 ```